DHCSSza/escalator-sadilar/content/post/2024/02/Mmasibidi_Setaka/index.md

 ---
-title: "International Women's Day event panellist: Meet Mmasdibidi Setaka"
+title: "International Women's Day event panellist: Meet Mmasibidi Setaka"

 subtitle:

 # Summary for listings and search engines
-summary: Say hello 👋 to Mmasdibidi Setaka, a digital humanities researcher, and participant in OLS and a PanSALB Sesotho National Body representative.
+summary: Say hello 👋 to Mmasibidi Setaka, a digital humanities researcher, and participant in OLS and a PanSALB Sesotho National Body representative.

 # Link this post with a project
 projects: []